Posted: Thursday, Oct 17th, 2019

 To add to the ridiculous largesse, there are taco trucks too.

 2. Visit Mission Basilica San Buenaventura

 With its beautiful gardens and faithfully restored artifacts, the Mission is a lovely visit.
 You can take a self-guided tour of the museum and gardens Sunday through Friday (10 am to 5 pm) and Saturday, 9 am to 5 pm.
 And possibly the best crib notes in town, right in front of the Mission artist Michael O’Kelly’s ceramic mural depicts the history of Ventura.
-Over 100 ceramic tiles showcase the people, landmarks and scenes that have helped make the city what it is today, from Chumash culture to surf culture.
+Over 100 ceramic tiles showcase the people, landmarks, and scenes that have helped make the city what it is today, from Chumash culture to surf culture.

 4. Visit the Olivas Adobe

 Don Raymundo Olivas began ranching his 4,700-acre Rancho San Miguel in 1847, raising cattle, sheep, horses, oxen, and dairy cows.
 He did well.
 His expansive adobe home (and courtyard), the main house for the Rancho San Miguel, was one of the few two-story haciendas in Southern California.
 Please click here for hours, and if Olivas Adobe isn’t open there’s nothing stopping you from wandering the lovely grounds or having a picnic in the soft grass behind the Adobe.